Audi A3 hybrid boot space & seating

 |Length||Width||Height||Boot volume (seats up/down)|

 While the Audi A3 is a reasonably spacious car, it's fair to say that the target customer is not necessarily a family of four, with younger professionals and couples seen as more likely buyers.
-For that reason, it's not quite as practical as its VW Group stablemates the Volkswagen Golf GTE, SEAT Leon e-Hybrid and Skoda Octavia iV.
+For that reason, it's not quite as practical as its stablemates the Volkswagen Golf GTE, SEAT Leon e-Hybrid and Skoda Octavia iV – the latter two of which are also available as estates.

 Audi A3 hybrid interior space, storage & comfort